silver0a1/dANN/README.md

 ### 7. XOR Circles Problem

-This experiment is a variation of the two circles problem, where the dANN has to learn the XOR of the two circles.
+This experiment is a variation of the two circles problem, where the dendritic neuron has to learn the XOR of the two circles.

 **To run:**